Breast Implant Check and Patient Peviews for past patients of Dr Craig Rubinstein FRACS Plastic Surgeon Melbourne

 Common reasons our patients might come in for a follow-up include:

-- Desired change in implant size or style
+- Desire to change implant size or style

 - Concerns about breast sagging or asymmetry after several years